riecz/python-selenium-tests/README.md

-### Selenium Integration for Testing
+### Selenium Testing using POM
-This repository contains a comprehensive Selenium integration for testing web applications.
+This repository contains a comprehensive Selenium integration for testing web applications using the Page Object Model design pattern.

 In order to run tests with selenium, you either need to have a webbrowser installed on your machine and a webdriver.